Thank you for your message. We will contact you shortly.

 The most common ways to invest in infrastructure are direct investment, private equity investment or investment in listed (public) equity:

 Direct investment allows an investor to become a financial backer and potential beneficiary in a specific infrastructure project through an equity stake or joint venture.
-This approach gives investors fairly stable cash flow and control over the underlying assets, but it involves a large capital outlay with an uncertain prospect for residual values, offers limited diversification and generally requires specialists to manage.
+This approach gives investors fairly stable cash flow and control over the underlying assets, but it involves a large capital outlay with uncertain prospects for residual values, offers limited diversification and generally requires specialists to manage.

 As private markets are invited to assist, an investment universe has emerged with compelling characteristics.